hrishikesh1990/freelancer_report/docs/6-top-7-freelance-websites-to-hire-developers.md

 ### 1. Flexiple
 [Flexiple](https://flexiple.com/) is a premium, tech-only (developers & designers) online platform that sources the best freelance talent who have previously worked at top tech companies such as Amazon, Microsoft, Adobe, among others.

-Each candidate is manually vetted to ensure his/her proficiency in multiple criteria – including technical skill-sets, past projects, ability to meet deadlines & work in a team, and overall reliability, before they are invited into the network.
-Whether you are a bootstrapped start-up or an MNC, this detailed screening process ensures that you get to work only with the very top freelance developers.
+Each candidate is manually vetted to ensure their proficiency in multiple criteria.
+This includes technical skill-sets, past projects, ability to meet deadlines & work in a team, and overall reliability, before they are invited into the network.
+Whether you are a start-up or an MNC, this detailed screening process ensures that you get to work only with the very top freelance developers.

 Further, Flexiple provides a smooth hiring experience by offering personalised recommendations and flexible time-based payment models.
 Processes are kept aligned to your project success by ensuring responsive support throughout the length of the engagement.